This post may contain eBay affiliate links. Please read our disclosure policy.

-And then to top it of kids were willing to pay an industry-first $1 a pack!
-Up until that time packs of cards were .50 cents and were most likely damaged by some old ass piece of stale gum.
+And then, to top it off, kids were willing to pay an industry-first $1 a pack!
+Until then, packs of cards were .50 cents and were most likely damaged by some old ass piece of stale gum.

-Well, enough with the history lesson let’s take a look at some of the most memorable, iconic, and valuable cards Upper Deck has printed.
+Well, enough with the history lesson.
+Let’s look at some of the most memorable, iconic, and valuable cards Upper Deck has printed.

-Please note this list is based on a variety of factors to include card value, rarity, card image, staff opinions, player popularity, and card popularity… and in case of debates (we conducted an in-office vote)… obviously, this is not a straight up and down list based on which card is the most expensive so opinions can and will vary.
+Please note this list is based on a variety of factors, including card value, rarity, card image, staff opinions, player popularity, and card popularity… and in case of debates (we conducted an in-office vote) this is not a straight-up and down list based on which card is the most expensive so opinions can and will vary.

 5. 2005 Alexander Ovechkin UD The Cup Rookie Patch Auto #170

-In a hobby that is dominated by baseball and basketball cards a hockey card managed to squeeze its way onto our list… pretty impressive considering a football card couldn’t make the cut.
+In a hobby dominated by baseball and basketball cards, a hockey card managed to squeeze its way onto our list… pretty impressive considering a football card couldn’t cut.

-The card is extremely rare in high grades, has an autograph, a patch, and just looks super cool… it is one of the best looking cards we have ever laid eyes on… all these factors placed it number 5 on our list… us being big hockey fans also might have something to do with it eh 🙂
+The card is scarce in high grades, has an autograph, a patch, and looks super cool… it is one of the best-looking cards we have ever laid eyes on… all these factors placed it number 5 on our list… us being big hockey fans also might have something to do with it eh 🙂

 4. 2003 Kobe Bryant Exquistive Collection Limited Logos #LL-KB